-When a normal switch is “thrown”, that is its state is changed, the resulting output voltage does not immediately go to and stay at the new value.
-Rather, it oscillates between 5V and 0V for a short period before settling at desired output.
+When a normal switch is “thrown”, that is, when its state changes, the resulting output voltage does not immediately go to and stay at the new value.
+Rather, it oscillates between 5V and 0V for a short period before settling at a desirable output.
 In sensitive circuits, this will lead to the circuit producing incorrect results.
-A debouncing switch employs a circuit to remove these oscillations and produce a clean transition when the switch is thrown.
+A de-bouncing switch employs a circuit to remove these oscillations and produce a clean transition when we throw the switch.

-The LEDs present in the trainer board already have one terminal connected to the ground and resistor connected to the other terminal internally.
-Therefore, you do NOT need to connect a resistor when using the LEDs on the trainer board.
-To test an output of an IC, connect it directly to the input terminal of an LED made available on the trainer board.
+The LEDs present on the trainer board already have one terminal that connects to the ground, and the resistor connects to the other terminal internally.
+Therefore, we do not need to connect a resistor when using the LEDs on the trainer board.
+To test the output of an IC, connect it directly to the input terminal of an LED that is available on the trainer board.
 If an LED turns on, then the output state at that pin is ON (+5V).
 If it remains off, then the pin is in OFF state (0V).
 Remember to turn on the trainer board before using the LEDS (in case you are using an external supply to power up your circuit).

-The seven-segmented display allows outputs to be viewed in decimal form.
-It takes 4 inputs (binary) and, depending on their state, turns on LEDs in the display to show the corresponding digit.
+The seven-segment display allows us to view the outputs in decimal form.
+It takes four inputs (binary) and, depending on their state, turns on LEDs in the display to show the corresponding digit.
 For example, if the input to the display is 0111, then the display will show the number 7.
 If the input to the display is a number >9 (1001 in binary), the display will not show a number.
 Instead, it will display a unique character corresponding to that binary input.
 To turn off the display, apply the input 1111 to it.

 The trainer board provides a square wave that oscillates between a minima of 0V and a maxima of 5V.
-This is called a clock.
-The clock is used to drive “sequential” logic devices, which you will come across in the later labs.
-Essentially, this clock is used for the same purpose as the clock in you computers.
+We call this a clock.
+The clock is useful to drive “sequential” logic devices, which we will come across in the later labs.
+Essentially, this clock serves the same purpose as the clock in our computers.
 The trainer board provides the option of varying the frequency of this clock, but the amplitude is fixed.

-To generate negative voltages, the positive terminal is shorted with the ground of the circuit and voltage is obtained from the negative terminal.
-The display will always indicate a positive value but the actual sign of the output voltage depends on the manner in which the terminals are connected.
-Note that, in using multiple voltage outputs from a single supply or from multiple power supplies, all the terminals taken to be at 0V should be shorted together.
+To generate negative voltages, the positive terminal shorts with the ground of the circuit, and voltage is obtainable from the negative terminal.
+The display will always indicate a positive value, but the actual sign of the output voltage depends on the manner in which we connect the terminals.
+Note that, in using multiple voltage outputs from a single supply or from multiple power supplies, all the terminals to be at 0V should be short together.